pegros/PEG_APEX/help/sfpegCampaignUtility.md

 ⚠️ Using such custom rollup summary fields enables to enforce an update on the Campaign related to the CampaignMember being created / updated / deleted and thus the propagation of the values.
-When choosing a configuration like `{"NumberSent":"NumberOfContacts"}`, the propagation only happens when the Campaign records are actually updated (no Campaign trigger is indeed executed upon `NumberOfContacts` update upon new CampaignMember creation).
+* When choosing a configuration like `{"NumberSent":"NumberOfContacts"}`, the propagation only happens when the Campaign records are actually updated.
+No Campaign trigger is indeed executed upon `NumberOfContacts` update upon new CampaignMember creation.
+* When relying on a `count` or `sum` rollup summary field, the relmated Campaign records are actually updated and the propagation takes place automatically.

 ### Campaign Member Statuses Initialization